1897 Assam earthquake: Damage

 In Shillong, the earthquake damaged every stone house and half the houses built of wood.
 The shock leveled the ground and resulted in 13 deaths.
 Fissures were also reported in the area.
 In Sohra Cherrapunji, it resulted in a landslide, which led to 600 deaths.
 In Goalpara, it resulted in waves from the Brahmaputra River, on whose bank the town is situated, destroying the market.
 In Nalbari, there were reported sightings of earth-waves and water waves.
 In Guwahati, the earthquake lasted for three minutes.
 The Brahmaputra rose by 7.6 ft.
 Damage was caused to Umananda Island temple and railway lines, where five people died.
 In Nagaon, every brick house was damaged, while traditional houses made of wood, with grass roofs, were bent.
 There were many small fissures/volcanos and the road was impassable for vehicles.

 In the Sylhet region, shocks took place at 16:30 local time, according to villagers living at the foot of the hills north of Sunamganj.
 There were 545 casualties; 55 in Sylhet town; 178 in North Sylhet; 287 in Sunamganj; seven in Habiganj; eight in South Sylhet and 10 in Karimganj.
 Many building collapses, fissures and drownings furthered the number of deaths.
 A woman in Sunamganj is said to have fallen through a fissure whilst on a river with her husband.
 The husband tried to hold onto her hair but lost hold of her.
 The woman's body was not recovered from the crevasse.
 The Assam Bengal Railway was severely damaged.

 Richard Dixon Oldham, the Superintendent of the Geological Survey of India, analysed seismic records of the earthquake, mainly from stations in Italy, and reported the first clear evidence of different type of seismic waves, travelling through the earth on different paths and at different speeds.

+The zamindar house of Raja Girish Chandra Roy and the building of the Murarichand College he founded were destroyed.